sylvainwhite/sylvain-white-dev/_posts/2020-11-27-googleProtocolBuffers.md

 ## gRPC: gRPC Remote Procedure Call

 * In general, RPC is an interprocess communication technique to call a function in another process
+* It follows a client/server model
+* For instance, the client/server can be:
+    * two processes on the same network
+    * a browser and a web server
 * gRPC is based on Protobuf, HTTP/2 and IDL [[web](https://en.wikipedia.org/wiki/GRPC){:target="_blank"}]
 * Features include:
     * authentication